Hospitaller Templar heritage

 Temple of water (Cherveix-Cubas)

 Originally a Templar site, certainly linked to Temple-le-sec (now Temple Laguyon), these two members depended on the Andrivaux commandery.
-Transferred to the Hospitallers in the early XIV century, the site became part of the Condat-sur-Vézère Mother House.
+Transferred to the Hospitallers in the early 14th century, the site became part of the Condat-sur-Vézère Mother House.
 The current building was constructed on the foundations of the former Templar installations.
 Altered at various times, the dwelling comprises a central main building with a large square stone staircase.
 The dining room features a pebble floor laid out in a decorative star shape.
 The altar stone from the former Saint-Blaise chapel has been reused as a lintel, where you can still see a beautiful cross pattée.

 Private site, special tours by prior arrangement.